by the late Albert Hughes

 * This account is primarily based upon a taped interview with Mr. Hughes by Tim Liar del.
 Reproduced here by kind permission of the Flintshire Library Service from their Local History Cassette Collection, No.34250981G., dated 12 March 1981.

-published in Ystrad Alun lies with the Mold Civic Society and individual contributors.
+Copyright of articles published in Ystrad Alun lies with the Mold Civic Society and individual contributors.
+Contents and opinions expressed therein remains the responsibility of individual authors.